Share

 “So, there’s insurance for the car owner,” he said.
 “That’s primary.
 Then there’s insurance for the driver, if they have their own policy.
 And then there’s the platform’s coverage.
 People can even buy higher limits if they want — is that right?”

-Susman, ever the insurance professional, joked that his mind immediately goes to risk exposure.
+Susman, speaking as an insurance professional, joked that his mind immediately goes to risk exposure.

 “All I’m thinking about is what’s the maximum exposure?” he laughed.
 “How much insurance can you possibly get?”

-While Pacheco couldn’t cite Turo’s exact maximum limits, the point was clear: flexibility exists within a system that already demands strong safeguards.
+While Pacheco didn’t specify Turo’s maximum limits, the point was clear: there is flexibility for users who want more protection, within a system that already requires strong safeguards.

-For listeners curious about how a policy idea turns into state law, Susman asked Pacheco to walk through the process — step by step.
+For listeners curious about how a bill like AB 2743 becomes law, Pacheco walked through the process in straightforward terms.

 “You start out with an idea,” she explained.
 “Maybe it’s something you notice in your community, or maybe a constituent or organization — like Turo in this case — brings it to you.
 Then you work with Legislative Counsel to draft the bill language.”

-Once drafted, the bill is introduced in the Assembly, assigned to committees (like Insurance or Judiciary), and debated publicly.
+Once drafted, the bill is introduced in the Assembly and assigned to committees such as Insurance or Judiciary, where it is publicly heard and debated.

 “If the bill is ‘keyed fiscal,’ meaning it affects the state budget, it goes through Appropriations,” Pacheco said.
 “Then it moves to the Assembly floor for a vote by all 80 members.”

-If it passes, the bill crosses over to the Senate, where it’s reviewed by new committees — in this case, Judiciary and Insurance.
+If it passes the Assembly, the bill crosses to the Senate, where it goes through another round of committees — in this case, Judiciary and Insurance.

-“It’s made it through both of those already,” Pacheco said proudly.
+“It’s made it through both of those already,” Pacheco said.
 “Now it’s sitting in Senate Appropriations.”

-After that comes a Senate floor vote.
-If approved, it lands on the Governor’s desk.
+From there, the next step is a Senate floor vote.
+If it passes, the bill goes to the Governor’s desk.

 “He can sign it into law or veto it,” she said.
 “Fingers crossed for a signature.”

-“Senator Dodd has already voted for my bill in committee,” Pacheco said.
+“Senator Dodd has already voted for my bill in committee,” Pacheco noted.
 “He recognized that this was an unintended consequence of his own legislation, and he’s been supportive of correcting it.”

 “It’s nice to see lawmakers fixing issues before they become crises,” Susman remarked.

-It’s easy to view insurance bills as niche or technical, but this one has real-world impact.
+It’s easy to see insurance bills as niche or technical, but AB 2743 has very real implications.

-If AB 2743 fails and the 2025 changes take effect, car-sharing companies may scale back or leave California, removing an affordable transportation option for many residents — especially those who can’t afford full-time car ownership.
+If the 2025 increases go into effect without this correction, car-sharing platforms may scale back or exit California, removing an affordable, flexible transportation option for many residents — especially those who cannot afford to own a vehicle full-time.

 “We’re trying to prevent that outcome,” Pacheco said.
 “We want these businesses to stay here in California.”

-The ripple effects would also hit the thousands of car owners who earn extra income by renting out their vehicles.
+The ripple effects would also reach the thousands of car owners who rely on renting out their vehicles as a supplemental income stream.

 “This is about protecting small business owners, consumers, and the state’s innovation economy,” she said.

-When Susman asked what kind of feedback she’d received from colleagues, Pacheco described an encouraging response.
+When asked what kind of feedback she was getting from colleagues, Pacheco described broad understanding of the bill’s purpose.

 “Most people understand that this is a fix — not a rollback,” she said.
 “We’re not trying to weaken safety standards.
 We’re just maintaining balance.”

-By framing the issue around fairness and practicality, Pacheco has gained support across party lines and from industry groups that value both regulation and innovation.
+By framing AB 2743 around fairness, practicality, and unintended consequences, Pacheco has built support across party lines and from industry groups that value both regulation and innovation.

 “Every time we have a new model — Uber, Airbnb, car sharing — the law is always playing catch-up,” he said.

-Pacheco agreed, emphasizing that good policy doesn’t fight change; it manages it.
+Pacheco agreed, emphasizing that effective policy does not fight change; it manages it.

 “We have to make sure our laws reflect how people actually live today,” she said.
 “That’s what AB 2743 is about — modernizing the system so it works for everyone.”

-At the time of the interview, AB 2743 had cleared major hurdles and was awaiting review in Senate Appropriations.
-From there, it would move to the Senate floor and — if passed — to the Governor’s desk.
+At the time of the interview, AB 2743 had already passed key committee hearings in both chambers and was awaiting review in Senate Appropriations.
+From there, it would move to the Senate floor, and if approved, to the Governor’s desk.

-“We’re almost there,” Pacheco said confidently.
+“We’re almost there,” Pacheco said.
 “And I’m hopeful it will be signed into law.”

 Final Thoughts: Balancing Innovation and Protection